 The focal content of the Monthly Events surveys and Monthly Events Panel Dataset can be divided into two groups: monthly event question blocks, and other monthly issues.
-All variables in these two groups are listed along with their variable labels in Table A.2 of Appendix A.

 3.2.1 Monthly Event Question Blocks

 The Monthly Events surveys ask respondents whether they experienced each of a set of 17 events during the previous calendar month [event occurrence question].
 If a respondent reports that the event did occur, he or she is asked one to three follow-up questions about that event.
 Thus, there are 17 blocks of questions, of size two to four, corresponding to each of the 17 events.
 All blocks include the event occurrence question and a follow-up question asking the respondent to provide the date when the event occurred or began [date question].
 A subset of five events include a question asking for more detail about the nature of the event [nature of event question].